minimaxir/gemimg/README.md

 - Gemini 2.5 Flash Image cannot do style transfer, e.g. `turn me into Studio Ghibli`, and seems to ignore commands that try to do so.
 Google's developer documentation example of style transfer unintentionally demonstrates this by incorrectly applying the specified style.
 - Gemini 2.5 Flash Image does have moderation in the form of both prompt moderation and post-generation image moderation, although it's more leient than typical for Google's services.
 In the former case, the `gen.text` will indicate the refusal reason.
 In the latter case, a `PROHIBITED_CONTENT` error will be thrown.
 - Gemini 2.5 Flash Image is unsurprisingly bad at free-form text generation, both in terms of text fidelity and frequency of typos.
 However, a workaround is to provide the rendered text as an input image, and ask the model to composite it with another image.
+- Yes, both a) LLM-style prompt engineering with emphasis on specific words with Markdown-formatting and b) old-school AI image style quality enhancements such as `award-winning` and `DSLR camera` are both _extremely_ effective with Gemini 2.5 Flash Image, due to its text encoder and likely training data set which can now accurately discriminate such impacts.
+I've tried generations both with and without those tricks and the tricks definitely have an impact.

 ## Miscellaneous Notes

 - gemimg is intended to be bespoke and very tightly scoped. **Support for other image generation APIs and/or endpoints will not be supported**, unless they follow the identical APIs (i.e. a hypothetical `gemini-3-flash-image`).
 As this repository is designed to be future-proof, there likely will not be many updates other than compatability fixes.
 - gemimg intentionally does not support true multiturn conversations within a single thread as a) the technical lift for doing so would no longer make this package lightweight and b) it is unclear if it's actually better for the typical use cases.
 - Do not question my example image prompts.
-I assure you, there is a specific reason or test for every model input and prompt engineering trick.
-There is a method to my madness, although in this case it may be more madness than method.
+I assure you, there is a specific reason or objective for every model input and prompt engineering trick.
+There is a method to my madness...although in this case I confess its more madness than method.

 ## Roadmap